Middletown studies: Overview of Middletown in Transition (1937)

 In 1935, the Lynds returned to Middletown to research the second book, Middletown in Transition: A Study in Cultural Conflicts.
 They saw the Great Depression as an opportunity to see how the social structure of the town changed.

 While the researchers found that there were some social changes, residents tended to go back to the way they were once economic hardship had ended.
 For example, the "business class", traditionally Republican, grudgingly supported the presidency of Franklin D. Roosevelt and accepted the money the New Deal brought into town.
 However, once they felt the programs were not needed anymore, they withdrew their support.

-The second study only used one-tenth of the researchers than the first, and as a result, it is not considered as in-depth as the first one.
+The second study only used one-tenth of the number of researchers used in the first, and as a result, it is not considered as in-depth as the first one.

 Also, the second study is not as neutral as the first.
 The authors openly attack the "business class" and cite theorists such as Thorstein Veblen.
 They criticize the consumerism displayed by the citizens.
 They end on a strongly negative note, fearing that a dictator such as Huey Long or Adolf Hitler could conceivably draw support from such a population.